b0xspread/rpi4-crt/README.md

 - runcommand.sh injects the modeset environment variables for SDL2 modesetting
 - retroarch starts and loads SDL2 which sees the environment variables and sets the mode

-Unfortunately, this thows us back into 480i, as it is the only available mode.
+Unfortunately, this thows us back into 480i, as it is the only mode defined.
 Attempting to set progressive scan with `tvservice` prior to retroarch launching will yield the same outcome.
-Our only solution is to wait for retroarch/SDL2 to finish loading and then switch to progressive scan.
+Our only solution is to wait for retroarch/SDL2 to finish loading and then switch back to progressive scan.

 I put together a simple script `vmodes_watcher.py` that runs in the background and monitors the value of a desired_mode file.
 If the file is modified, it waits for `retroarch` to start and then changes the screen to the desired mode with `tvservice`.